d3adzo/mesa/README.md

 - macOS -> `macos-agent`

 Once an agent is run, they will setup on the machine and sync with the server.
 An entry will be added to the server's database, and the agent can now be controlled.

+Agents are hardcoded with C2's server IP when compiled, but sending a `PING` Reference (Interact Subprompt) will update the target machine's config.

 # Packages Used
 ### Python3